EvotecIT/PSEventViewer/README.md

 ```

 Checkpoint generation metadata is stored in the visible `<RecordIdFile>.state.json` companion file. `Reset-EVXEventCheckpoint` updates both representations under the shared file lock and prevents an in-flight query from restoring progress from the previous generation.

+Reverse-DNS enrichment is disabled unless `-ResolveDns` is specified. `-DnsTimeoutMs` bounds the whole lookup, including resolver retries, while `-DnsMaxConcurrency` overlaps lookups without changing event or checkpoint order.
+A timeout, missing PTR record, or resolver failure is reported through `ClientDnsResolutionStatus` and `ClientDnsResolutionError`; it does not remove the SMB audit event or advance its checkpoint before projection completes.

 ## Timeouts and long-running queries